 Ghee is very similar to clarified butter except the milk solids are browned, giving the butterfat a rich, caramel flavor.
 Ghee is often used in Indian cooking and can be used for higher heat sauteing.

 Ghee can be stored at room temperature for a month and for several months in the refrigerator.
 Ghee is very flavorful.
 Use for higher heat cooking, in Indian dishes, and for cooking pancakes.

 1 lb butter, preferably unsalted, organic and/or grassfed

-Equipment needed: A medium size heavy-bottom saucepan, a fine wire mesh strainer, cheesecloth, a wide mouth pint jar or other glass container
+Equipment needed: A medium size heavy saucepan, a fine wire mesh strainer, cheesecloth, a wide mouth pint jar or other glass container

 - Melt the butter over medium heat in a heavy sauce pan.
 Reduce to a simmer.

-- Cook for about 15 minutes.
+- Cook for about 15-30 minutes.
 The butter will make a crackling sound, which is normal.
-After 15 minutes or so the butter should be golden in color and there should be some browned pieces of milk solids on the bottom of the pan.
+The butter should be golden in color and there should be some browned pieces of milk solids on the bottom of the pan.
 It will have a wonderful caramel aroma.
 Keep a close watch on it because you don’t want the solids to burn.

 - Remove from heat and let cool slightly for 2 minutes.
 Then carefully pour through the wire mesh strainer lined with several layers of cheesecloth into a wide mouth pint jar.
 Discard the milk solids.
 Let cool.